 "I could tell immediately that I was dealing with pros," Karen says of her initial contact with the Mount Sinai Heart team.
 "These technicians were experts in fibromuscular dysplasia."

 In addition to a kidney ultrasound, Karen had a magnetic resonance imaging (MRI) test and a battery of blood tests all in the same day — testing that might have taken weeks at home.
 Karen was pleased with the personal attention she received from Dr. Olin.
-When she started to sit across from him at his desk, he moved her chair to position it beside his.
+When she sat across from him at his desk, he moved her chair to position it beside his.

 Dr. Olin confirmed that Karen had fibromuscular dysplasia.
 Her kidneys were in fact in danger.
 To save them, the arteries leading to her kidneys required angioplasty, a catheterization procedure used to widen narrowed blood vessels.
-Dr. Olin recommended Robert A. Lookstein, MD, Associate Professor of Radiology and Surgery Chief, Division of Interventional Radiology, an expert in working with arteries affected by fibromuscular dysplasia, to perform the angioplasty.
+Dr. Olin recommended Robert Lookstein, MD, FSIR, FAHA, Associate Professor of Radiology and Surgery and Clinical Director and Chief of the Division of Interventional Radiology, an expert in working with arteries affected by fibromuscular dysplasia, to perform the angioplasty.

 Dr. Olin replaced Karen's three hypertension medications with a single drug combining all three.
 Within a month, her blood pressure had returned to normal.
 A few weeks later, she had her angioplasty.
 And the morning after, she was on her way home.